daboehme/caliper-tutorial/tutorial/recording_metadata.md

 pair.

-There can be multiple `metadata` entries in a Caliper config string, each with a list of name-value pairs or file specifications.
+There can be multiple `metadata` entries in a Caliper config string, each with a list of name-value pairs or a file specification.

 [Next - ConfigManager](configmanager.md)